edgedb/edgedb/docs/datamodel/scalars/str.rst

         {'I ❤️ EdgeDB'}

-    Note that when a :eql:type:`str` is cast into a :eql:type:`json`, the result is JSON string value.
+    Note that when a :eql:type:`str` is cast into a :eql:type:`json`, the result is a JSON string value.
 Same applies for casting back from :eql:type:`json` - only a JSON string value can be cast into a :eql:type:`str`: